Higher arity stability and the functional order property: Vector spaces with a bilinear form

 \begin{remark} Continuing from Remark \ref{rem:errors}$(3)$, we note that Granger does not explicitly justify the existence of the $\cL^K_\beta$-isomorphism $(\sigma_F,\sigma_V)$ when applying Theorem $\ref{thm:witt}$.
 To address this, we use an approach suggested by \cite[Proposition 9.1.5]{Gr}.
 In particular, Fact \ref{fact:bases} provides a method for building $\cL^K_\beta$-isomorphisms between spaces of $\emph{countable}$ dimension.
 However, one must take care to preserve the existence of an $\cL_K$-isomorphism between the respective fields.
 This introduces some tension between applying downward Lowenheim-Skolem to obtain countable dimension, and working with saturated models to obtain isomorphic fields.
 One must also be sure to preserve the non-degeneracy of the form when passing to a countable dimension subspace. \end{remark}

 The next lemma includes an extra set-theoretic assumption regarding the existence of saturated models, which we will discuss further after the proof.
-As hinted at by the previous remark, we will also temporarily assume that $K$ is in a countable language.
+As suggested by the previous remark, we will also temporarily assume that $K$ is in a countable language.

 \begin{lemma} Assume $\cL_K$ is countable.
 Let $T$ be either $T^K_{m,\textnormal{sym}}$ or $T^K_{m,\textnormal{alt}}$, and suppose $\kappa$ is a cardinal such that any countable model of $T$ has a saturated elementary extension of cardinality $\kappa$.
 Fix $M\models T$ and a countable set $A\seq M$.
 Then there is an $\cL^K_\beta$-structure $N$ satisfying the following properties: \begin{enumerate}[$(i)$] \item $A\seq N$ and $N\models T$. \item $N$ is a substructure of a model of $\Th_A(M)$. \item $\dim(V(N))\leq\aleph_0$. \item Either $K$ is finite or $F(N)$ is a saturated model of $\Th(K)$ of cardinality $\kappa$. \end{enumerate} \end{lemma} \begin{proof} Since $\cL^K_{\beta}$ is countable, we may let $M'\preceq M$ be a countable elementary substructure of $M$ containing $A$.
 Then $\dim(M')\leq\aleph_0$ and so by Fact \ref{fact:bases}, we may choose a countable basis $\ebar\in V(M')$ which is either orthonormal or sympletic (depending on $T$).
 Let $M''\succeq M'$ be a saturated elementary extension of cardinality $\kappa$.
 Finally, let $N=\langle F(M'')\ebar\rangle$.
 Then $(iii)$ clearly holds by Lemma \ref{lem:substruct}$(b)$, and $N$ is a substructure of $M''\models \Th_A(M)$, so we have $(ii)$.
 Since $F(N)=F(M'')$, we have $(iv)$ by choice of $M''$.
 It remains to verify $(i)$.
 First, note that using Lemma \ref{lem:substruct}$(a)$ and the fact that $F(M')\subseteq F(M'')$ we have Since $N$ is a substructure of $M''\models T$, and $F(N)=F(M'')$, we immediately get that $N$ satisfies all axioms of $T$ except possibly non-degeneracy.
 So it remains to show that $\beta$ is non-degenerate in $N$.
 Fix some nonzero $v\in V(N)=\Span_{F(M'')}(\ebar)$.
 Let $v=\sum_{i\in I}a_i e_i$ where $I$ is a (nonempty) finite subset of the index set of $\ebar$ and each $a_i$ is nonzero.
 Fix $t\in I$.
 Then since $\ebar$ is either orthogonal or symplectic, we can choose some coordinate $e_j$ such that $\beta(e_t,e_j)=1$ and $\beta(e_i,e_j)=0$ for all $i\neq t$.
 Therefore $\beta(v,e_j)=a_t\neq 0$, as desired. \end{proof}